Confidential STD Testing Clinic Q&A

 If you do not have symptoms but believe you have come into contact with an STD, or just want to ensure you are infection-free, there are STD screenings that test for the most common STDs.
 This may include a swab test, a urine test, and a blood test.

 For confidential and discreet STD testing, come to Smart Choice Medical Clinic, where you can trust in the safety and accuracy of your results.
 Call us today to book an appointment, or visit our clinic conveniently located at 3347 Old Jacksonville Rd, Tyler, TX 75701.
-Our office is open five days a week: Monday to Thursday from 8:00 AM to 5:00 PM, Friday from 9:00am to 5:00pm.
-We are also open second Saturday of the month from 9 AM to 1 PM.
+Our office is open five days a week: Monday to Thursday from 8:00 AM to 5:00 PM, Friday from 8:00am to 5:00pm.
+We are also open on the second Saturday of the month from 9 AM to 1 PM.
 We serve patients from Tyler TX, Bullard TX, Troup TX, Jacksonville TX, Dogwood City TX, Whitehouse TX, Flint TX, and Gresham TX.
-Looking forward to serve you!
+We are looking forward to serving you!